John David Duggar Stuns Fans As He Showers Abbie Burnett With Many Smooches Before First Kiss

-The wedding of John David Duggar and Abbie Grace Burnett took place on November 3 and TLC has just released a 20 minute preview for fans to see.
+The wedding of John David Duggar and Abbie Grace Burnett took place on November 3 and TLC has just released a 20-minute preview for fans to see.
 While the full version won’t be seen until next week, a sneak peek into this Duggar event has everyone talking.

 The newly released two-part clip can be watched on the TLC website or their Go App.
 Duggar fans are totally thrilled that John David found his soulmate in Abbie Grace.
-They are also pretty amazed by what the blushing bride called John David’s ‘tender kiss.’
+They are also pretty amazed by what the blushing bride called John David’s “tender kiss.”
 It’s more like his many tender kisses!

-Yes, this quiet Duggar son, who had previously called himself ‘the bachelor till the rapture,’ put on quite the display right after they were pronounced husband and wife.
+Yes, this quiet Duggar son, who had previously called himself “the bachelor till the rapture,” put on quite the display right after they were pronounced husband and wife.
 In fact, the bride may not have been the only one blushing at that moment.

 The 28-year-old reality star made his move when it was time for their first kiss.
 However, he wasn’t heading toward her lips, at least not yet.
 John David went for her hands first.
 He gently kissed her left hand, then the right.
 He then followed that up with what may have been deemed quite a sexy move in the world of the Duggars.
 The groom went for his new wife’s shoulders kissing first the left, then the right.